LABORA-INF-UFG/NetSoft2020-Tutorial4-Demo1-Exp1/README.md

 ## Additional comments

 UE and eNodeB (eNB) are simulated by OpenAirInterface (OAI) [L2 nFAPI Simulator](https://gitlab.eurecom.fr/oai/openairinterface5g/-/blob/develop/doc/L2NFAPI.md).
-This simulator allows to test L2 and above Layers using the nFAPI interface.
-Here, we used the noS1 mode, i.e., without a core.
+This simulator allows to test L2 and above Layers using the [nFAPI](https://scf.io/en/documents/082_-_nFAPI_and_FAPI_specifications.php) interface.

+In this experiment, we used the simulator in the 'noS1' mode, i.e., RAN without core.

 <!-- This project aims to provide a set of tools through which it is possible to deploy the elements that make up the [OpenAirInterface System Emulation](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/OpenAirLTEEmulation) without the CORE elements, like as illustrated by the following image.
 <p align="center">